apache/arrow/docs/source/format/CDeviceDataInterface.rst

 to be called from the same thread every time.
 A producer should wait for handler callbacks to return before calling the next handler callback.
 As a result, a consumer can manage back-pressure simply by sleeping or otherwise waiting to return from the ``on_next`` handler if necessary.

+The ``ArrowAsyncDeviceStreamHandler`` object should be able to handle callbacks as soon as it is passed to the producer, any initialization should be performed before it is provided.

 Interoperability with other interchange formats
 ===============================================